naowalrahman/calc/README.md

 sudo sh ./install.sh
 ```

 To update the calculator simply run `calc-update` in your  terminal.
+To uninstall the calculator, run the `uninstall.sh` file from the cloned git repository with the command `sudo sh ./uninstall.sh`.

 ## Contributions
 Any contributions are welcome!
 If any issue arises, make an issue in the issues tab.
 If you want to contribute to this calculator, feel free to start a pull request!